FIRE MARSHAL: First-grader admits to setting church fire

 VIVIAN, La.
-(8/26/2019) The Louisiana State Fire Marshal’s Office says a 7-year-old boy is responsible for a fire at a church in Vivian, Louisiana.
+(WVLA) – (8/26/2019) The Louisiana State Fire Marshal’s Office says a 7-year-old boy is responsible for a fire at a church in Vivian, Louisiana.

 Investigators say firefighters from Caddo Fire District 8 were called to the Church of Christ on Christian Avenue just before 1:30 p.m.
 Sunday.